311ecode/bashTestRunner/README.md

 3. Include setup/teardown logic within tests
 4. Consider time-sensitive tests (sleeps are used in examples)
 5. Use the provided metrics for test duration analysis
+6. Use test shuffling to detect order dependencies
+7. Set a consistent seed for reproducible debugging sessions

 ## Example Output